s3ql/s3ql/rst/mount.rst

 This command accepts the following options:

-.. pipeinclude:: python ../bin/mount.s3ql --help
+.. pipeinclude:: python3 ../bin/mount.s3ql --help
    :start-after: show this help message and exit

 Permission Checking
 ===================

-If the file system is mounted with neither the :cmdopt:`allow-root` nor :cmdopt:`allow-other` option, the mounting user has full permissions on the S3QL file system (he is effectively root).
+If the file system is mounted with neither the :cmdopt:`allow-root` nor :cmdopt:`allow-other` option, the mounting user has full permissions on the S3QL file system no matter the owner and mode of individual files.
 If one (or both) of the options is used, standard unix permission checks apply, i.e. only the real root user has full access and all other users (including the mounting user) are subject to permission checks.

 Compression Algorithms